Earn enough points for your next reward night by earning the sign-up bonus for an IHG card.

 Which IHG Rewards card is worth more in the first year?

 In addition to a generous sign-up bonus, the IHG Premier comes with extra benefits that boost its value.
-For example, you get a free night at one of IHG’s eligible hotels every year on your account anniversary.
+For example, you get a reward night at one of IHG’s eligible hotels every year on your account anniversary.
 You also get up to $100 as a statement credit for Global Entry or TSA PreCheck.
 While the IHG Traveler card boasts a $0 annual fee, it doesn’t include these extra benefits.

 IHG Rewards Club Premier Credit Card